gravityflow/gravityflowlibrary/README.md

 We welcome and encourage everyone to submit their code snippets.
 If you would like to submit your snippet, please [fork](https://github.com/gravityflow/gravityflowlibrary/fork) the repository and then create a [pull request](https://github.com/gravityflow/gravityflow/library/compare/).

-Please refer to the [Contributing guidelines](https://github.com/easydigitaldownloads/library/blob/master/CONTRIBUTING.md) before submitting your pull request.
+Please refer to the [Contributing guidelines](https://github.com/gravityflow/gravityflowlibrary/blob/master/CONTRIBUTING.md) before submitting your pull request.

 ## Proposing a Snippet

-If there is a snippet you are unable to find and would like to propose get written, please open an [issue](https://github.com/easydigitaldownloads/library/issues) and describe your need.
+If there is a snippet you are unable to find and would like to propose get written, please open an [issue](https://github.com/gravityflow/gravityflowlibrary/issues) and describe your need.

 ## Notes

 This is not a tutorial archive.
-Please see the [tutorials section](https://easydigitaldownloads.com/docs/section/tutorials/) of the EDD website if you're looking for instructions on how to implement these snippets (and others).
+Please see the [documentation](https://easydigitaldownloads.com/docs/section/tutorials/) of the Gravity Flow website if you're looking for developer documentation.

 These snippets come with no guarantees.
-Due to the constant evolution of the EDD codebase, it is possible that the behavior of these snippets may change overtime.
+Due to the constant evolution of the Gravity Flow codebase, it is possible that the behavior of these snippets may change overtime.
 Find something broken?
-[Let us know](https://github.com/easydigitaldownloads/library/issues)!
+[Let us know](https://github.com/gravityflow/gravityflowlibrary/issues)!